-South Yorkshire Passenger Transport Executive have offered significant expertise towards the development of the project and also contributed funding towards the Feasibility Study.
+South Yorkshire Passenger Transport Executive have offered significant expertise towards the development of the project and also contributed funding towards the Feasibility Study in 2010 and continue to support us.
 They consult with us on transport development in the area and continue to offer significant expertise and support for the project.

 Stocksbridge Town Council are keen to get the railway opened and they have given full support to the project.

 Network Rail have worked with us to deliver the Feasibility Study and have assisted in researching the project.
 They support the development of station sites.

 Stocksbridge Businesses Businessman Mark Dransfield is supportive of the project and supports the work to intiate the Rail Project by use of his office space, and in Chairing and fronting up the Towns Fund Initiative is bringing in expertise in project development and resourses.
 Liberty Steel are custodians of the line and operate it between Stocksbridge and Deepcar for freight.
 They support the project and have given their in-principle support for operating services over the lines that they operate.
 They have helped with research for the feasibility study and operational issues.
 STEP and smaller businesses have supported us too.

 The Government With their Restoring Your Railway Initiative they are offering an opportunity to bring things forward.

 Andrew Jones (Former Rail Minister) visited Stocksbridge to advise us on progressing the project

 Chris Heaton-Harris MP Current Rail Minister has given his support to our bid.